Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Conclusion

-\paragraph{Conclusions.} In this work we propose a fully equivariant continuous flow model as an effective tool for sampling in lattice field theory.
+In this work we propose a fully equivariant continuous flow model as an effective tool for sampling in lattice field theory.
 Our experiments indicate that such neurally-augmented sampling is a viable method even for large lattices.
-Moreover, we have shown that the learned parameters can be meaningfully transferred to nearby theories with different correlation lengths, coupling constants, and lattice sizes, even across the critical point.
+Moreover, we have shown that the learned parameters can be meaningfully transferred to nearby theories with different correlation lengths, coupling constants, and lattice sizes, even across the critical point as seen in Figure \ref{fig:range-acceptance}.
 This makes clear that our approach can be employed for tasks where computations need to be done for families of theories, such as phase transition detection and parameter scans.
-Finally, we have demonstrated that our flow model can easily incorporate the geometric and global symmetries of the physical system, resulting in in a visible computational advantage which increases with the lattice size.
+Training can be sped up by transferring between lattice sizes.
+When ESS per training time is a relevant metric, e.g.~in the above cases, the observed trade-off in final ESS achieved after convergence may be acceptable if it cannot be removed by improving the optimization scheme.
+Practically, we note that transferring of parameters can improve training stability for large lattices.
+Finally, we have demonstrated that our flow model can easily incorporate the geometric and global symmetries of the physical system, resulting in a visible computational advantage which increases with the lattice size.
 These developments make our flow-model approach a practical tool ready to be employed in lattice field theory computations.

+In future work, it will be interesting to study how the methods explored in this paper can be applied to other theories beyond single scalar fields, and in particular gauge theories.
+While methods such as parameter transfer and conditioned networks may immediately be employed, more work is needed to define appropriately equivariant models.
+We note that continuous normalizing flows have now been applied to gauge theories \cite{bacchio2023learning}, as a machine-learning generalization of Lüscher's original trivializing maps \cite{luscher2010trivializing}.

 We will end with a comment on a potential interpretation of the learned ODE flow.
 Note that the flow of the density described by the ODE \eqref{eq:logpODE} can readily be interpreted as a flow in the space ${\cal M}$ of coupling constants by identifying the probability distribution $p(t)$ as the Boltzmann distribution of a Hamiltonian $H_t$.
 As such, it is tantalizing to try to understand the flow in terms of the physical renormalization group of the theory, which also renders a flow in ${\cal M}$.
 We will report on this in the future.